 An example of the latter is an area where shellfish are propagating and surviving in a biologically suitable habitat and are available and suitable for harvesting although, to date, no one has attempted to harvest them.
 Such facts clearly establish that shellfish harvesting is an "existing" use, not one dependent on improvements in water quality.
-To argue otherwise would be to say that the only time an aquatic protection use "exists" is if someone succeeds in catching fish.
+To argue otherwise w.ould be to say that the only time an aquatic protection use "exists"

 Full protection of the existing use requires protection of the entire water body with a few limited exceptions such as certain physical modifications that may so alter a water body that species composition cannot be maintained (see section 4.4.3,this Handbook), and mixing zones (see section 4.4.4, this Handbook).
+For example, an activity that body that species composition cannot be maintained (see section 4.4.3,this Handbook), and mixing zones (see section 4.4.4, this Handbook).
 For example, an activity that lowers water quality such that a buffer zone must be established within a previous shellfish harvesting area is inconsistent with the antidegradation policy.

-Section 131.12(a)(l) provides the absolute floor of water quality in all waters of the United States.
+Section 131.12(a)(I) provides the absolute floor of water quality in all waters of the United States.
 This paragraph applies a minimum level of protection to all waters.
 However, it is most pertinent to waters having beneficial uses that are less than the section 101(a)(2) goals of the Act.
 If it can be proven, in that situation, that water quality exceeds that necessary to fully protect the existing use(s) and exceeds water quality standards but is not of sufficient quality to cause a better use to be achieved, then that water quality may be lowered to the level required to fully protect the existing use as long as existing water quality standards and downstream water quality standards are not affected.
 If this does not involve a change in standards, no public hearing would be required under section 303(c).
 However, public participation would still be provided in connection with the issuance of a NPDES permit or amendment of a section 208 plan or section 319 program.
 If, however, analysis indicates that the higher water quality does result in a better use, even if not up to the section 101(a)(2) goals, then the water quality standards must be upgraded to reflect the uses presently being attained (13 1.10(i)).